wntrblm/Big_Honking_Button/user_guide/docs/index.md

 1. [Noise example](https://github.com/theacodes/Winterbloom-Big-Honking-Button/blob/master/examples/noise.py): An advanced example that shows how to generate noise.

 ## Help!
-I change some code and this thing isn't working!
+I changed some code and this thing isn't working!

 There's probably some sort of error in the program.
 Don't worry, you can get it figured out.